|

 Bolivian Beverages, Juices and Drinks

 Traditional Bolivian beverages are concocted with some truly interesting ingredients.
-That’s because some of the drinks and beverages that are typical to this region have been a part of the customary diet for hundreds (and in some cases even thousands) of years!
+That’s because some of the drinks and beverages that are typical to this region have been a part of the customary diet for hundreds (and in some cases thousands) of years!

-Try These Typical Bolivian Beverages
+Typical Bolivian Drinks

 Api Blanco (Hot White Corn Drink)